msupply-foundation/conforma-server/documentation/Query-Syntax.md

 ]
 ```

 - Output evaluated object, empty object by default.
-If value or key evaluates to undefined it wont' be present in the output
+If value or key evaluates to `undefined`, the property will be omitted from the output.

 **See test in {evaluator module}/src/resolvers/buildObject.test.ts for further examples**